sjlu/sjlu.github.io/posts/_posts/2015-08-18-circleci-ios-builds-to-hockeyapp.md

 `KEY_PASSWORD`, both which you created in steps before.
 ![pic05](/images/screenshots/05.png)

-6. In order for CircleCI builds to work properly, you need to enabled Shared scheams.
+6. In order for CircleCI builds to work properly, you need to enabled Shared schemas.
 Do so by editing the schema and checking "shared" at the bottom of the configuration window.
 ![pic05](/images/screenshots/06.png)
 ![pic05](/images/screenshots/07.png)